top of page

 Enron’s Risk Culture

-1. Financial Manipulations and Deficiency in Risk Awareness: Enron's risk culture was marred by a lack of awareness regarding the true financial health of the company.
+1. Financial Manipulations and Deficiency in Risk Awareness: Enron's risk mindset was marred by a lack of awareness regarding the true financial health of the company.
 Employees were unaware or misled about the precarious financial situation, contributing to a false sense of security.

 2. Lack of Transparency and Poor Risk Communication: Enron's leadership failed in fostering transparent communication.
 Key financial information was concealed from investors, regulators, and even internal stakeholders, eroding trust and impeding informed decision-making.